EducationalTestingService/rsmtool/doc/config_rsmeval.rst

 Experiment configuration file
 """""""""""""""""""""""""""""

 This is a file in ``.json`` format that provides overall configuration options for an ``rsmeval`` experiment.
-An example configuration file can be found `here <https://github.com/EducationalTestingService/rsmtool/blob/master/example/rsmeval/config_rsmeval.json>`_.
+Here's an example configuration file for `rsmeval <https://github.com/EducationalTestingService/rsmtool/blob/master/example/rsmeval/config_rsmeval.json>`_.

 There are four required fields and the rest are all optional.